gohugoio/hugo/content/getting-started/directory-structure.md

 2. It will also apply two different taxonomies to that content: *categories* and *tags*.
 3. It will be displaying content in 3 different views: a list, a summary, and a full-page view.

-## Content for Home Page and Other List Pages
+## Content for Homepage and Other List Pages

 Since Hugo 0.18, "everything" is a `Page` that can have content and metadata, like `.Params`, attached to it -- and share the same set of [page variables](/variables/page-variables/).